simonmichael/hledger/hledger/hledger.m4.md

    a chain of any market prices, including both forward and reverse prices (1 and 2 above), leading from A to B.

+There is a limit to the length of these price chains; if hledger reaches that length without finding a complete chain or exhausting all possibilities, it will give up (with a "gave up" message visible in `--debug=2` output).
+That limit is currently 1000.

-Amounts for which no applicable market price can be found, are not converted.
+Amounts for which no suitable market price can be found, are not converted.

 ## --infer-value: market prices from transactions